Guide · early-career

 1. What I shipped.
 Every PR you merged, every doc you wrote.
 This becomes résumé bullets regardless of return offer.

 2. The actual gap.
-Pick one — slow ramp on the codebase, hesitancy in code review, a project that overran, difficulty communicating progress, a skills gap.
+The gap is the one specific failure mode that drove the outcome.
+Pick one: slow ramp on the codebase, hesitancy in code review, a project that overran, difficulty communicating progress, a missing skill.
 Naming honestly is the most important step.
 "I struggled to ramp on a large unfamiliar codebase" is actionable.
 "I didn't have a great summer" isn't.
+For context, a return offer is a full-time offer extended to an intern to rejoin after graduation; not getting one (a "no return offer" outcome) is common and, on its own, tells future interviewers almost nothing.

 3. The follow-up plan.
 What's the one thing you'll do in the next 90 days that addresses the gap?